bjtn1/bjtnoguera.com/README.md

 ```console
 npx tailwindcss -i ./assets/css/style.css -o ./assets/css/tailwind.css --watch
 ```
-> 💡  This makes itso that any css changes you make while in `dev` will be visible immediately on the site
+> 💡  This makes i so that any css changes you make while in `dev` will be visible immediately on the site

 5. Run this command in a different pane
 ```console